Authors:

 Contributor: Pegah Sedgh

-Mechanism of the Mentorship program:
+Mechanisms of the mentorship program:

-• Shadowing sessions
+- Shadowing sessions

-• Participation in corporate meetings
+- Participation in corporate meetings

 Main takeaways:

-• Personalized learning – students as the main responsible for setting meetings’ agendas, students get a tailor-made experience, ensuring their needs and curiosities are met.
+- Personalized learning – students as the main responsible for setting meetings’ agendas, students get a tailor-made experience, ensuring their needs and curiosities are met.

-• Mutual growth – both mentors and mentees benefit from the shared experiences, ensuring continuous learning and evolution for both.
+- Mutual growth – both mentors and mentees benefit from the shared experiences, ensuring continuous learning and evolution for both.

 Contributor: Pegah Sedgh